Pre-General Availability Draft: 2018-03-17

 Access control and security within the database system itself, including the users and databases granted with access to the databases, views and stored programs in use within the database.
 For more information, see Section 6.2, “The MySQL Access Privilege System”, and Section 6.3, “MySQL User Account Management”.

 The features offered by security-related plugins.
-See Section 6.5, “Security Plugins”.
+See Section 6.5, “Security Components and Plugins”.

 Network security of MySQL and your system.
 The security is related to the grants for individual users, but you may also wish to restrict MySQL so that it is available only locally on the MySQL server host, or to a limited set of other hosts.